frc6506/docs/driverStation/maintenanceLogs/setupLog.md

 - Disabled "Save time and money with Shopping in Microsoft Edge"
 - Disabled "Show opportunities to support causes and nonprofits you care abut"
 - Switched Search Engine to Google
-- Switched Search on new tabs to address bar in order to use GOogle
+- Switched Search on new tabs to address bar in order to use Google

 ### Appearance